Ayla Dmyterko b. 1988

 Overview

 Ayla Dmyterko (b.
 1988, Saskatchewan, Canada) is a Ukrainian-Canadian artist currently based in Glasgow, Scotland.
 She received her MFA from the Glasgow School of Art, where Dmyterko was awarded the Graduate Fellowship through the Glasgow Sculpture Studios.
-She has been in residence at the Banff Centre (Canada) and will take part in the prestigious Skowhegan School of Painting and Sculpture (USA) in the summer of 2025.
+She has been in residence at the Banff Centre (Canada) and is curretly taking part in the prestigious Skowhegan School of Painting and Sculpture in Maine (US).

 Working across painting, sculpture, installation, film, and text, Dmyterko draws from her lived familial experience, generational histories, and ancestral wisdom to revive and disseminate cultural memories related to trauma, including displacement and environmental collapse, while also exploring eco-feminist positions and empowerment.